buttheadbob/MDK-SE/Advanced:-IGC.md

 [Unicast](https://github.com/malware-dev/MDK-SE/wiki/Sandbox.ModAPI.Ingame.IMyUnicastListener) messages are sent to a specific Programmable Block (only).

-Tag should be chosen to be unique, or to match a known tag.

 # Messages
 Messages contain

 * [Tag](https://github.com/malware-dev/MDK-SE/wiki/Sandbox.ModAPI.Ingame.MyIGCMessage.Tag).
-The tag is the identification used to determine the expected contents of the message
+The tag is the identification used to determine the expected contents of the message. **Tag should be chosen to be unique, or to match a known tag.**
 * [Data](https://github.com/malware-dev/MDK-SE/wiki/Sandbox.ModAPI.Ingame.MyIGCMessage.Data).
 The actual data of the message.
 The message data sent can be any immutable type.
 That means it’s not changeable.The simplest message is just a string
 * [Source](https://github.com/malware-dev/MDK-SE/wiki/Sandbox.ModAPI.Ingame.MyIGCMessage.Source). the source of the message (who sent it).
 The source can be used to send unicast messages back to the sender.